 Is Chicken Parmesan Easy to Make?

 Yes!
-This Chicken Parmesan recipe calls for wholesome, easy to find ingredients, the you probably already have in your fridge and pantry.
+This recipe calls for simple, easy to find ingredients.
+In fact, you probably already have some of them in your fridge and pantry.
 That’s what I love about this meal; it can be assembled easily without a lot of extra effort.
 But it tastes like you’ve slaved away for hours!
 You can also make this recipe even easier by using a pre-made sauce.
 While I love a homemade sauce, I know that sometimes quick and easy is the name of the game!

 How to Make Homemade Sauce

-This rich and savory Chicken Parmesan recipe begins with a savory homemade tomato sauce.
+If you do have the time to make a sauce, it is definitely worth it.
 Made with fresh tomatoes, onion, garlic and spices, this sauce is so much better than anything you get from a jar.
-It simmers for an hour, giving the spices and seasonings time to blend and for your house to smell like heaven!
-It just takes a bit of chopping and dicing but it’s worth the extra effort.
+It simmers for an hour, giving the spices and seasonings time to blend and also for your house to smell like heaven!
+First, start by sautéing onions and garlic in olive oil.
+Then, add tomatoes and spices and simmer.

 Yes!
 The delicious sauce can be made ahead and frozen for up to a couple of months.
 You can bread your chicken and store it in the refrigerator for about 24 hours.
 You can also boil the spaghetti noodles and store in the refrigerator for up to three days.
 To reheat the sauce, warm in a saucepan on the stove.
 Then bake the chicken as directed in the recipe card below, warm up the noodles and you’re in business!